Social-Systems-Lab/vibe/docs/Deploy.md

 ### Step 1: Create the `.env` file

-Navigate to the `infra/selfhost` directory and create a `.env` file.
+Navigate to the `infra/selfhost` directory and create an `.env` file.
 You can copy the contents of `apps/vibe-cloud-api/.env.example` as a starting point.
 At a minimum, you will need to provide:

 -   `COUCHDB_USER`: The username for CouchDB.
 -   `COUCHDB_PASSWORD`: The password for CouchDB.